Bedding materials and benefits shown in a cozy, sunlit minimalist bedroom.

 Mattress Hygiene: Keep Things Fresh

 Buying a great mattress is a big investment—but keeping it clean is just as important for protecting its longevity and your health.
-Over time, mattresses can accumulate dust mites, sweat, dead skin, and allergens, all of which can affect comfort and air quality.
+Over time, mattresses can accumulate dust mites, sweat, dead skin, and allergens.
 A well-maintained mattress supports the bedding materials and benefits you paid for and ensures they last as long as possible.

 Person cleaning mattress to maintain bedding materials and benefits over time.

-• Vacuum regularly: Use a handheld vacuum every 1–2 months to remove dust and allergens.
+• Vacuum regularly: Every 1–2 months to remove dust and allergens.

-• Spot-clean stains: Use a gentle solution of water and vinegar or mild detergent to remove spills promptly.
+• Spot-clean stains: Use mild detergent or vinegar solutions promptly.

-• Rotate it seasonally: Turn your mattress every 3–6 months to prevent sagging and uneven wear.
+• Rotate it seasonally: Helps avoid sagging and wear.

-Explore our full mattress hygiene and cleaning guide for more deep-clean tips and product recommendations.
+Explore our full mattress hygiene and cleaning guide for deep-cleaning tips.

 Comparing Bedding Materials: What to Choose

-Once your mattress is sorted, it’s time to focus on the bedding that surrounds you every night.
 Sheets, comforters, pillowcases—they all contribute to your comfort and enhance the overall bedding materials and benefits.
-Each material feels different against the skin, regulates temperature differently, and has a unique care routine.
+Each material feels different, regulates temperature uniquely, and has its own care routine.

 Stack of breathable bedding materials and benefits with lavender sprig.